-- 1.6.8.6 Arctic skuas were recorded in four of the eleven aerial surveys conducted across Hornsea Three plus a 4 km buffer.
+- 1.6.9.6 Arctic skuas were recorded in six of the aerial surveys conducted across Hornsea Three plus a 4 km buffer.
 Hornsea Three is not considered to be within foraging range of Arctic skua from any UK colonies with the closest located in northern Scotland beyond the maximum foraging range reported for this species (Thaxter et al. 2012).
-As such, all records of Arctic skua at Hornsea Three are considered to be non-breeding or migrating birds with population estimates compared to the relevant regional and national post-breeding season population thresholds. - 1.6.8.7 The peak count of Arctic skua across all surveys occurred in September with a population of 56 birds estimated (Table 1.18; Figure 1.15).
-This population does not surpass the 1% threshold of the regional post-breeding population of Arctic skua that migrates through the North Sea (64 individuals) (Table 1.5).
+As Hornsea Three is located beyond the maximum foraging range of Arctic skua from all UK SPAs, all records of Arctic skua at Hornsea Three are considered to be non-breeding or migrating birds with population estimates compared to the relevant regional and national post-breeding season population thresholds. - 1.6.9.7 The peak count of Arctic skua across all surveys occurred in September 2016 with a population of 56 birds estimated (Table 1.18; Figure 1.15).
+This population does not surpass the 1% importance threshold of the regional post-breeding population of Arctic skua that migrates through the North Sea (1% threshold = 64 individuals) (Table 1.5).

-Figure 1.15: Population estimates of Arctic skua (with 95% confidence intervals) estimated from aerial surveys undertaken across Hornsea Three plus a 4 km buffer between April 2016 and February 2017.
+Figure 1.15: Population estimates of Arctic skua (with 95% confidence intervals) estimated from aerial surveys undertaken across Hornsea Three plus a 4 km buffer between April 2016 and November 2017.